A Bayesian Mixture Model Approach to Examining Neighborhood Social Determinants of Health Disparities in Endometrial

 Our results focused specifically on Massachusetts, while their analysis covered the entire United States.
-Additionally, similar to the WHI study, our study population was predominantly Non-Hispanic White, which may have limited our ability to analyze disparities in optimal care among racial and ethnic minority groups.
-This is important, as differences in standard treatment regimens may exist for some groups due to variations in the histologic subtypes and stages of endometrial cancer they present with. \cite{Stewart_Nañez_Ayoola-Adeola_Chase_2023} Lastly, beyond the limitations of retrospective observational studies, the MCR lacks information on comorbidities, which may also impact differences in treatment adherence and recommendations and may explain non-adherence rates among race-ethnic minority groups.
+Additionally, similar to the Women's Health Initiative, our patient population was predominantly non-Hispanic White and limited to individuals engaged in the healthcare system.
+This demographic composition may further obscure disparities in access to and receipt of guideline-concordant care.
+Systemic barriers such as insurance status, provider bias, and structural racism have contributed to lower levels of healthcare engagement among some racial and ethnic minority populations, resulting in delayed screening, diagnosis, and more advanced disease at presentation \citep{najor2023disparities}.
+This is also important, as differences in standard treatment regimens may exist for some groups due to variations in the histologic subtypes and stages of endometrial cancer they present with \citep{Stewart_Nañez_Ayoola-Adeola_Chase_2023}.
+Lastly, beyond the limitations of retrospective observational studies, the Massachusetts Cancer Registry lacks information on comorbidities, which may also impact differences in treatment adherence and recommendations.
+This could also explain the lack of guideline-concordant treatment rates for certain demographics.